-Deformulation analysis of products, also known as “chemical reverse engineering” is the process of analytically breaking down a material or product’s formulation/composition to separate and determine the identity and quantity of its components.
-When combined with product reformulation or re-engineering services our skilled chemists can develop the production process or “recipe” instructions detailing how to recreate the original product’s formulation.
+Deformulation analysis of a product, also known as “chemical reverse engineering” is the process of analytically breaking down a material or product’s formulation to separate and determine the specific identity and exact quantity of both its major and minor constituent components.
+When combined with product reformulation or formula re-engineering services our skilled chemists can even re-develop the manufacturing production process or “recipe” instructions detailing how to recreate the original product.

 What details will a deformulation analysis and reformulation project give me?

 Deformulation services in a way is like analyzing and chemically breaking down a finished cake in order to discover how to recreate it.
 The initial deformulation process reveals the product’s raw ingredients and components such as eggs, salt, butter, sifted flour, etc. A complete deformulation even quantifies these identified components which shows the exact amount needed of each item.